uias/Pageboy/README.md

 ## 📋 Requirements

-Pageboy requires iOS 12 / tvOS 12; and is compatible with Swift 5/6.
+Pageboy requires iOS 14 / tvOS 14; and is compatible with Swift 6 (Xcode 16+).

 ## 📲 Installation